 Please comment below if you have new and exciting foods to share with us all!
 And, of course, you can read up on all age-related issues in Alternative Ageing.
 Remember, it’s never too early or late to start on your good menopause diet!

 This article was first published on Alternative Ageing and Suzi has kindly allowed us to republish it here.

-Suzi Grant was a chain smoking, hard drinking reporter/presenter in TV & Radio for most of her working life.
+Suzi Grant was a chain-smoking, hard-drinking reporter/presenter on TV and Radio for most of her working life.
 But when her mum died of a heart attack at the age of 63, she decided to take stock of her health and trained as a nutritionist.
-She then wrote three books, including Alternative Ageing, continues to broadcast as a health & fashion expert, and moved from London to Brighton, where she has enjoyed life to the max ever since!
-She started her Alternative Ageing Blog in 2014 to share all the things she loves and knows about: health & nutrition, style & travel.
+She then wrote three books, including Alternative Ageing, continues to broadcast as a health and fashion expert, and moved from London to Brighton, where she has enjoyed life to the max ever since!
+She started her Alternative Ageing Blog in 2014 to share all the things she loves and knows about: health and nutrition, style and travel.
 Top tips on looking good and feeling great, whatever your age!

 Last Updated on June 7, 2022 by Editorial Staff